 Spinal Muscular Atrophy

-The doctor may order a blood test for an enzyme called creatine kinase (CK), an enzyme that leaks out of muscles that are deteriorating.
-This is a nonspecific test because CK levels are elevated in many neuromuscular diseases, but it’s often useful anyway.
+A doctor may order a blood test for an enzyme called creatine kinase (CK), which leaks out of muscles that are deteriorating.
+This is a nonspecific test because CK levels are elevated in many neuromuscular diseases, but it’s often a useful test.
 High blood CK levels aren’t harmful in and of themselves, but they do indicate that muscle damage has occurred.
+Usually, CK levels are normal in patients diagnosed with SMA type 1 but can be a slightly elevated in patients diagnosed with other types of SMA, such as types 2 and 3.
+As a result, SMA types 2 and 3 might be confused with other neuromuscular disease, such as Duchenne muscular dystrophy.1,2,3

 In rare cases, doctors may order a muscle biopsy, which involves taking a small sample of muscle tissue, usually from the thigh, and looking at it under a microscope.